KenKundert/inform/README.rst

    culprit (the object for which the problem being reported was found).
 May also be a collection of strings, in which case they are joined with '.'. hanging = *True*:
-   Indicates hanging indentation should be used when outputting multiline message with headers or culprits.
+   Indicates hanging indentation should be used when outputting multi-line message with headers or culprits.

 With the simplest use of the program, you simply import the informants you need